ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 Help Chef answer the $Q$ queries.
 To prove that you can do it, you only need to print the final value of $\textit{decryptionKey}$ for each testcase!

+### Input
+- The first line of the input contains a single integer $T$ denoting the number of test cases.
+The description of $T$ test cases follows.
+- The first line of each test case contains a single integer $Q$
+- Each of the next $Q$ lines begins with a single character equal to one of `N`, `F`, `U`, `R` or `Q`, denoting the type of the query to process, then a space, and then either two space-separated integers (if the single character was `N`) or two space-separated integers (otherwise), representing the encrypted arguments for that query